ruehlef/Physics-Reports/README.md

 pip install --user --upgrade xxx
 ```

-Some packages you might want to install are
+Some packages you might want to install foor  using the code provided here are

 * `numpy`
 * `scipy`